michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0078.md

 - v: reach a destination, either real or abstract
 - v: find unexpectedly
 ### Family
-attain: attainable, attained, attaining, attainment, attains+;attainable: attainability, attainableness, unattainable;attainment: attainments;unattainable: unattainableness, unattainably
+- attain: attainable, attained, attaining, attainment, attains+
+- attainable: attainability, attainableness, unattainable
+- attainment: attainments
+- unattainable: unattainableness, unattainably
 ### Examples
 - “The rank of Eagle Scout must be attained by the 18th birthday,” Long said.
 - “The Southern elite and middle class were adopting football and attaining proficiency at it to prove that they belonged in the charmed circle.”